fbpx

 You are preparing the Christmas dinner.

-Your sister joins you in the kitchen and very soon you are in a disagreement with her about how to cook a certain dish.
-If you are arguing and feeling defensive it’s probably because you are having thoughts like, ‘She is wrong, I am right.
-As always, she is not listening, she is not respecting my way of doing things.’
+Your sister joins you in the kitchen, and very soon, you have a heated discussion with her about how to cook a certain dish.
+If you are arguing and feeling defensive, it’s probably because you think, ‘She is wrong, I am right.
+As always, she is not listening; she is not respecting my way of doing things.’

 Now is the right time for you to stop and interrupt what’s going on in your mind by asking yourself, ‘ In what ways is she like me?’